Jigsaw

 0

-Minimum number of pieces per real item
+Minimum number of pieces per bundle

 This is a range option.